pytomtoto/docs/content/os/v1.x/en/installation/running-rancheros/server/install-to-disk/_index.md

 #### Cloud-Config

 The easiest way to log in is to pass a `cloud-config.yml` file containing your public SSH keys.
-To 了解更多 about what's supported in our cloud-config, please read our [documentation]({{< baseurl >}}/os/v1.x/en/installation/configuration/#cloud-config).
+To learn more about what's supported in our cloud-config, please read our [documentation]({{< baseurl >}}/os/v1.x/en/installation/configuration/#cloud-config).

 The `ros install` command will process your `cloud-config.yml` file specified with the `-c` flag.
 This file will also be placed onto the disk and installed to `/var/lib/rancher/conf/`.
 It will be evaluated on every boot.